MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

 While only licensed users who are assigned a meeting customization policy can create meeting themes-enabled meetings, anyone can view the themes that are applied to a meeting.
 These users include:

 - In-tenant, Teams Premium licensed users
-- In-tenant, non-licensed users
+- In-tenant, nonlicensed users
 - Guest of Tenant users
 - External Users
 - Anonymous users

 ## How to turn off meeting themes for a meeting

 Tenant Admins can allow meeting organizers to disable meeting themes for a specific meeting instance.
-Disabling meeting themes will return the meeting to the default Teams theme.
+Disabling meeting themes returns the meeting to the default Teams theme.

 To give meeting organizers the ability to disable Meeting Themes: